 Afternoon coffee anywhere

-Sports bar where you are watching your home team’s match (can pretend)
+Sports bar where you are watching your home team’s match (you can pretend)

 BTW: I don’t always follow every piece of my own expat advice, but I know I should!